WeiChienHsu/CS271/week4/README.md

 1. Move register contents to named memory locations, then restore after procedure retruns.

-2. Us push and pop : Option1 : calling procedure pushes before call, pops after return || Option2: called procedure pushes at beginning, and pops before return.
+2. Use push and pop : Option1 : calling procedure pushes before call, pops after return || Option2: called procedure pushes at beginning, and pops before return.

 3. Slelcted registers on the system stack by push and pop.
 (General used by high level language)